 Whistler Tours: Top 7 Ways to See the Area in New Ways

 Located north of Vancouver, Whistler offers an action-packed playground full of mountains to roam and scenic beauty.
-Among the top ways to see the area is through the Whistler tours complete with both laid-back and adrenaline-filled activities.
-Whether planning a day trip or visiting for a week, these Whistler tours allow guests to experience all this ski town offers.
+Among the top ways to see the area is through these Whistler tours complete with laid-back and adrenaline-filled activities.
+Whether planning a day trip or visiting for a week, these Whistler tours allow guests to experience everything this ski town offers.